playlyfe/policy/terms-of-service.md

 may, in its sole discretion, notify you of such breach.
 Unless you indicate otherwise, we may notify you under such circumstances using the email address you provide to us.

+### Responsible Disclosure

+We strive to keep Playlyfe safe for everyone.
+If you've discovered any security vulnerability in Playlyfe, we appreciate your help in disclosing it to us in a responsible manner.
+To report any vulnerabilities, mail us at support@playlyfe.com with **[SECURITY]** in the subject line.

 ### Disclaimer of Warranties